Adam Blackwood (writer)

-Career
+Life

+He was born in 1539 in Dunfermline, Scotland, to William Blackwood and Helen Reid.
 Adam was orphaned at a young age and his education was sponsored by his great uncle, Robert Reid, Bishop of Orkney.
-Blackwood went to the University of Paris and then on to Toulouse to study civil law, with the direct patronage of Mary, Queen of Scots then in the French Court.
-In 1567-8 he was a rector of the University of Paris.
-Blackwood became a practicing lawyer in the Parlement at Poitiers, an appointment in the gift of Mary, awarded in 1579 after the publication of his first polemic, the De Conjunctione Religionis et Imperii.
-According to his Histoire (1589), Blackwood visited Mary in England.
+Blackwood went to the University of Paris studying mathematics, philosophy, and Semitic languages and then on to two years at Toulouse to study civil law, with Mary's direct patronage. then in the French Court.
+In 1567-8 he was a rector of the University of Paris, teaching philosophy.